OhYash/C-File-Helper/README.md

 	+ `finsert_str(const char* filename, int pos, char *string)` ...This one to _add_ a string in the middle/beginning of the `filename` file(as per `pos` position)

+If Successfully written, all the above functions return 1.
+0 is returned in case of any faliure.

 ----

 ## Author